SmiteAndIgnite/BilgewaterTides/README.md

   Storing the data obtained via the API allowed us to split work and processing time without losing data.
 As a result, we spent the first week of the competition period setting up scripts to gather the data that we deemed important and store it here.
-  The database is organized for Black Market games as follows and dublidated (with the exception of brawler data) for normal game type analysis: <br>
+  The database is organized for Black Market games as follows and dublicated (with the exception of brawler data) for normal game type analysis: <br>
   * Baron Data Table
     * Time of first Baron slain